Master of Science (Continuing Education)

 Academic Knowledge for a Resilient Future

-The Master's program in International Disaster Management and Civil Protection provides you with scientific foundations and application-oriented skills for the entire disaster management cycle.
+The master's program in "International Disaster Management and Civil Protection" provides you with scientific foundations and application-oriented skills for the entire disaster management cycle.
 You will analyse risks linked to natural disasters, climate change and complex crises, develop prevention and preparedness strategies, and work with international case studies and exercises at European partner universities.
-The part-time program comprises 120 ECTS credits, concludes with a Master's thesis and is designed for experienced professionals who wish to expand their responsibilities in European and global disaster and risk management in times of multiple crises and growing societal challenges.
+The part-time program comprises 120 ECTS credits, includes a master's thesis and is designed for experienced professionals who wish to expand their responsibilities in European and global disaster and risk management in times of multiple crises and growing societal challenges.

 Modules and Courses